-Today I have a quick new quilt tutorial that is really fast and beginner-friendly.
-It also uses some great strip-piecing shortcuts to help you put a finished quilt together really quickly.
+Today I have a new quilt tutorial that is both fast and beginner-friendly.
+This quick Rail Fence baby quilt uses some great strip-piecing shortcuts to help you put a finished quilt together quickly.
 I was able to piece this 40″ x 40″ baby quilt together in an afternoon!

 For this quilt I used Melissa Mortenson’s lastest fabric collection for Riley Blake Designs, Derby Day.